-◘ Fig. K-7 Pine-spruce taiga, south of St. Petersburg, with large windthrows and thus upright root plates (for size comparison: Prof. Okmir Agachanjanz).
+◘ Fig. K-7 Pine-spruce taiga, south of Saint Petersburg, with large windthrows and thus upright root plates (for size comparison: Prof. Okmir Agachanjanz).
 The herb layer is dominated by Vaccinium species, deeper parts are boggy, there are small Sphagnum depressions (photo: Breckle).

 ◘ Fig. K-8 Carbon stocks (in boxes in g C/m2) and carbon fluxes (arrows in g C·m-2·J-1) in a pine forest in central Sweden.
 Mineral soil is included to a depth of 30 cm.
 Arrows with R: respiration losses.
 Blue lines indicate transport via dead organisms or via excreta.
 Values in brackets are uncertain (modified after Dierßen 1996).

-The mass of litter formed during the growth of old stands may exceed 1,000 t/ha; however, it is not stored up, but constantly degraded until an equilibrium between inflow and outflow is reached at a litter mass of 50 t/ha.
-Only during peat formation is organic mass stored.
+The quantity of litter produced during the growth of old stands may exceed 1,000 t/ha; however, it is not accumulated, but continuously decomposed until a state of equilibrium between inflow and outflow is reached at a litter mass of 50 t/ha.
+Only at very wet sites by peat formation is organic mass stored.
 Under such unfavourable conditions, the annual increase in dry mass of the tree layer is often lower than that of the other layers, for example, in the herbaceous spruce swamp forest for the tree layer 850 kg/ha (total 1,906 kg/ha), and in the pine raised bog for the tree layer 104 kg/ha (total 1780 kg/ha).
-The leaf area index is relatively high because there are at least two vintages of needles (for pine forests of the boreo-nemoral zone LAI = 9 to 10, for spruce forests of the taiga above 11).
+The leaf area index is relatively high because there are at least two years of needles (for pine forests of the boreo-nemoral zone LAI = 9 to 10, for spruce forests of the taiga above 11).

 The conifers always have an ectotrophic mycorrhiza, whereby the area of the root system is greatly expanded by the fungal hyphae.
 In this way, the nutrients contained in the raw humus layer are more easily accessible to the trees.
 Tree root competition is very high for herbaceous layer species.
 On shallow granitic soils, pines can consume all water, so the herb layer is completely absent and the soil is covered only with lichens (◘ Fig. K-9).
 Under these circumstances, young pine growth cannot occur, although the light conditions are favourable.
-It only occurs where an old tree dies (► Fig. K-7) and root competition is lacking.
-With greater soil moisture, root competition makes itself felt by competing for the nitrogen that tree roots take up, so that only extremely undemanding dwarf shrubs (Vaccinium myrtillus) can persist.
+It only occurs where an old tree dies (► Fig. K-7), forming a gap and root competition is lacking.
+With greater soil moisture, root competition makes itself felt by competing for the nitrogen that tree roots take up, so that only dwarf shrubs with extremely low nutrient requirements (Vaccinium myrtillus) can persist.
 However, if the tree roots are cut to eliminate their competition, more demanding species such as Oxalis acetosella or even the nitrophilous raspberry (Rubus idaeus), which otherwise only occurs in clearings where tree-root competition is also absent, are established under unchanged light conditions.
-Thus, it is often not the light factor that determines the composition of the herb layer, but the amount of nutrients available to the herbs.
+Thus, it is often not the light factor that determines the composition of the herb layer, but the amount of nutrients available to the herbs under competitive root conditions.

 ◘ Fig. K-9 Dry lichen pine forest in central Norway near Grimsdalen (350 mm annual precipitation).
 The herb layer consists almost exclusively of a dense carpet of shrub lichens (Cetraria, Cladonia, Alectoria, etc.) up to 25 cm high (photo: Breckle).